rainexee/Splunk-SOC-Homelab/README.md

 # SPLUNK-SOC-Homelab

-My SOC homelab built using Splunk Enterprise, Windows 11, Sysmon, and Splunk Universal Forwarder.
+A SOC homelab I built to get more hands-on experience with **Splunk Enterprise, Windows logs, Sysmon, and detection engineering** while working toward a career in cybersecurity.

-I built this to practice SIEM monitoring, detection engineering, Windows event analysis, investigation, incident response, and troubleshooting.
+I wanted to build something practical instead of just studying the theory.
+This lab lets me work with Windows telemetry, write SPL detections, investigate events, troubleshoot log collection, and deal with false positives.

-## Lab Setup
+## Setup

 * Windows 11 VM